benchopt/benchopt/doc/user_guide/distributed_run.rst

 This will run all computations on the local machine where the command is invoked.

 Note that ``joblib`` tries to mitigate oversubscription by reducing the number of threads that are used in C-level parallelism -- such as in BLAS calls.
-This means that runs with in parallel with ``joblib`` might be slower than sequential, and are not comparable to sequential runs on the same machine.
+This means that these parallel runs might be slower than their sequential counterpart on the same machine, and shouldn't be compared to each other.

 .. _distributed_run: